ghamandiashwini/AdventureworksReselleresSalesPerformanceReport/README.md

 # Adventure works Reselleres Sales Performance Report
 Project Overview
-This project analyses the AdventureWorks Reseller Sales dataset to uncover key business insights related to reseller performance, product sales, and regional trends.
+This project: analyses the AdventureWorks Reseller Sales dataset to uncover key business insights related to reseller performance, product sales, and regional trends.
 The goal is to transform raw sales data into meaningful insights that support data-driven decision-making.
 The analysis focuses on understanding how different resellers contribute to overall revenue, identifying top-performing and underperforming partners, and evaluating product category performance across various regions.
 Using Power BI, interactive dashboards were developed to visualize sales trends, reseller segmentation, and profitability metrics.
 Key techniques such as DAX calculations, data modelling, and data visualization were applied to derive actionable insights.
 ________________________________________
-Business Story
+Business Story:
 1. Overall Sales Performance
 The analysis begins with a high-level view of total sales, revealing consistent growth trends with periodic fluctuations.
 Seasonal patterns suggest that certain months contribute significantly more to revenue, indicating opportunities for targeted campaigns and inventory planning.
 ________________________________________